 - If the damage is minor, the vehicle can be a ‘repairable write off’.
 This must be disclosed by a licensed dealer, but a private seller might choose not to disclose this.

-If you buy privately, you can find out if a vehicle has been written-off by doing a Personal Property Securities Register (PPSR) check.
+If you buy privately, you can find out if a vehicle has been written-off by doing a Personal Property Securities Register (PPSR) (external site) (external site) check.

 Tips - before you buy: